mariocannistra/python-paho-mqtt-for-aws-iot/README.md

 I've tested the certificate creation commands only on Windows using the AWS CLI.
 I think they should work on the AWS CLI of other platforms.

 My python programs run perfectly on:
--Raspberry PI 2 with Raspbian Jessie and Python 2.7 -Debian Jessie virtual machine with Python 2.7 -Windows with Python 3.4 installed by Conda
+- Raspberry PI 2 with Raspbian Jessie and Python 2.7
+- Debian Jessie virtual machine with Python 2.7
+- Windows with Python 3.4 installed by Conda

 ## Create a thing, certifcate, keys and attaching them to enable usage of AWS IoT hub